 Sicilian Stuffed Eggplant

 Eggplant is such an integral part of Sicilian cuisine and can be found in many dishes from appetizers and pastas to sauces and main courses.
-On our Foodie Trips to Sicily, eggplant finds it’s way onto the menu most days.
-My stuffed eggplant is a rather rustic dish in which an eggplant is cut lengthwise in half and stuffed with an incredibly flavorful mixture of ground pork, spices, olives and raisins.
+On our Foodie Trips to Sicily, eggplant finds its way onto the menu most days.
+This stuffed eggplant is a rather rustic dish in which an eggplant is cut lengthwise in half and stuffed with an incredibly flavorful mixture of ground pork, spices, olives and raisins.
 My Fennel Spice Mix (recipe below) is also great on fish and shellfish.

 Caciocavallo cheese (also known as Ragusano) is one of the local cheeses from the Ragusa area, in southern Sicily, where we visit on our Foodie Trips to Sicily.
-Caciocavallo is an amazing cheese that comes in large rectangular loaves, and I use it extensively when we are in the region.
+It is an amazing cheese that comes in large rectangular loaves, and I use it extensively when we are in the region.
 Caciocavallo (Ragusano) is a firm “stretched-curd” cheese made from cow’s milk and was put on the Italian DOC protection list in 1955.
 Substitutes for this dish would include aged Provolone, Parmesan or Pecorino.

 Sicilian Stuffed EggplantCourse: EntreeCuisine: ItalianDifficulty: Easy